akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 			* `dstStages`: array of stages for the destination dependency.
 See the `dsGfxPipelineStage` enum for values, removing the type prefix.
 			* `dstAccess`: array of access types for the destination dependency.
 See the `dsGfxAccess` enum for values, removing the type prefix.
 			* `regionDependency`: `true` to have the dependency can be applied separately for different regions of the attachment, `false` if it must be applied for the entire subpass.
-* `globalData`: optional array of items to store data globally in the scene.
-Each element of the array has the following members:
-	* `type`: the name of the global data type.
-	* Remaining members depend on the value of `type`.
 * `nodes`: array of string node names to set on the scene.

 ## Item Lists